growing annual vines, with marilyn barlow

 And the other one is love-in-a-puff (Cardiospermum halicacabum).
 It’s one of those adventurous things; a fun vine.
 The flowers you might not even notice; they’re tiny little white things.
 The leaves are shy and retiring; they don’t make a big bold statement.
 But the balloon part that encloses the seeds is very decorative.
 Then once that balloon ages and matures and turns buff-colored, you open it up and I think there are at least three seeds that are a pure matte black, marked with a perfect little white heart on them.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the April 13, 2015 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the April 13, 2015 show using the player near the top of this transcript.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).

 (Photos except cardinal climber courtesy of Select Seeds.)